Forget the mountains! (Just for a while. I’ll get back to them.) Look what I did.

 When I was a child, I witnessed this at the circus.
 Now I have done it.
 It was not a dream I had held.
 It just happened.

-As I sweep up afterwards, Johnny remarks, “Now you’re working in the circus.”
+As I sweep the floor afterwards, Johnny remarks, “Now you’re working in the circus.”
 I am glad to anchor myself – something mundane after something sublime, each honouring the other.

 I drive home, tumbled, opened, alive, present.
 My world has turned upside down, literally and figuratively.
 It’s been a journey for my psyche and my body coupled with the intensity of being ‘fully in the moment’.
 It’s upset the balance of my life.